How much are the Medicare Advantage plans?

 Medicare Advantage plans commonly offer prescription drug, dental and vision coverage.

 However, in recent years, they’ve expanded into other areas, such as reimbursing for meal delivery, home safety and rides to doctor appointments.
-The reason for those expanded benefits is that they can keep people healthy.
+Typically, these benefits are available to individuals who have both Medicare and Medicaid, or a qualifying chronic condition.
+The reason for those expanded benefits is that these benefits may help keep people healthy.

 According to the Kaiser Family Foundation, in 2022, 98% of Medicare Advantage plans offer telehealth benefits.
 Some Medicare Advantage insurers are also offering plans with expanded palliative care, adult day health services and caregiver support.
 During the first year of the COVID-19 pandemic, 49% of Medicare Advantage enrollees used telehealth services, according to the Kaiser Family Foundation.

-Also, additional benefits can come with a higher price tag, so you’ll want to keep that in mind when comparing Medicare Advantage plans.
+Also, additional benefits can come with differing premiums and total out-of-pocket costs, so you’ll want to keep that in mind when comparing Medicare Advantage plans.

 Is Original Medicare a better choice for you?